Chadchart Sittipunt: Political career

 Chadchart as an academic had the opportunity to help and give advice to the Ministry of Transport during the Thaksin Shinawatra and Samak Sundaravej governments without holding any position until 2012, when Prime Minister Yingluck Shinawatra invited him to serve as the Deputy Minister of Transport.

 Chadchart was appointed as the Minister of Transport in October 2012.
 Chadchart as Minister of Transport is regarded as an elite figure of the government in the country's strategic planning.

 In 2019, Chadchart announced that he intended to run in the 2022 Bangkok gubernatorial election as an independent candidate.
 In February 2022, Chadchart officially launched his gubernatorial election campaign, with the slogan "Bangkok, a liveable city for everyone" ("กรุงเทพฯ เมืองน่าอยู่สำหรับทุกคน") with important policies such as creating a network of maps of crime hotspots, and developing a public transport system to make Bangkok a city of arts and learning.
 Bhichit Rattakul, former Governor of Bangkok, and Nikom Wairatpanij, former President of the Senate of Thailand also joined Chadchart for the campaign.

 Chadchart won the 2022 Bangkok gubernatorial election by a landslide with all districts voting for him in one of the biggest wins in the history of Bangkok.

 Public image

-While serving as a minister, Chadchart had the image of a down-to-earth minister.
-In 2013, an image of Chadchart walking barefoot into a Buddhist temple went viral as an internet meme, gaining him the nickname of "the World's strongest minister" in Thai internet circles and media.
+While serving as a minister, Chadchart had the image of a down-to-earth man.
+In 2013, an image of Chadchart walking barefoot into a Buddhist temple went viral as an internet meme, gaining him the nickname of "the world's strongest minister" in Thai internet circles and media.
+The memes are often in the same absurd hyperbolic style as the Chuck Norris jokes, and he was often compared to Hanma Yujiro from the Baki manga franchise.
 In June 2022, a friend of Wanchalearm Satsaksit claimed that the image was taken by Wanchalearm himself.
 It came during a talk in remembrance of Wanchalearm's second year of getting abducted.